Genetic Fact Sheets for Parents

 Even with adequate treatment, individuals with galactosemia may develop one or more of the following:

 - Speech problems and delays

-Some girls with mild galactosemia will have delayed periods or do not get their periods at all.
-Some women with mild galactosemia start menopause early or have ‘premature ovarian failure’ in which the ovaries stop releasing eggs earlier than normal menopause.
+Most girls with galactosemia will have delayed periods or do not get their periods at all.
+Some women with galactosemia start menopause early or have ‘premature ovarian failure’ in which the ovaries stop releasing eggs earlier than normal menopause.